Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 In other words, it is difficult to produce and almost impossible to get rid of once produced.

-The recycling symbol (three closed arrows) is found on most plastic products, but is often a marketing gimmick.
+The recycling symbol (three closed arrows) is found on most plastic products, but this is often a marketing gimmick.

 Therefore, their reuse, recovery and recycling are extremely important.